Geometrically Induced Selectivity and Unidirectional Electroosmosis in Uncharged Nanopores: Conclusion

-{\bf Conclusions.} We presented a mechanism of geometrically induced selectivity that switches with the applied voltage polarity in uncharged cylindrical nanopores, giving rise to unidirectional electroosmotic flow.
+We presented a mechanism of geometrically induced selectivity that switches with the applied voltage polarity in uncharged cylindrical nanopores, giving rise to unidirectional electroosmotic flow.
 We derived an analytical model and we tested our predictions against Molecular Dynamics simulations.
-The phenomenon is robust under variation of the system geometry (e.g. cavity size, pore length) and our model provides a quantitatively accurate estimation of the electroosmotic velocity that can be used for nanopore system design.
-Unidirectional electroosmotic flow occurs also for a biological pore, the CsgG protein, whose shape resembles the cavity-nanopore ideal system.
-A similar pore structure is found also in other secretion related proteins of known structure such as InvG~\cite{worrall2016near} and PilQ~\cite{weaver2020cryoem} secretins, extending the possibility to use biomolecular scaffolds to achieve geometrical induced selectivity.
-Moreover, the surface pattering needed to elicit this effect is achievable by modern nanofabrication technology, such as electron-beam decoration of graphene~\cite{jin2013metallized} or electron beam lithography, reactive ion etching of TEM-drilling of silicon nitride membranes~\cite{chou2020lifetime}.
-The mechanism we unraveled allows to induce a ion selectivity without altering the pore shape, surface charge or chemistry and, consequently, it can open the way to more flexible design of selective membranes.
-We expect that such phenomenon may find application in nanopore technologies such as alternate current electroosmotic pumps~\cite{hsu2018theory,wu2016alternating} and nanopore single molecule sensing devices, where calibrating the competition/cooperation between electroosmotis and electrophoresis~\cite{boukhet2016probing,chinappi2020analytical} is crucial to control particle capture, in particular for neutral or weakly charged molecules such as proteins and peptides~\cite{huang2017electro,asandei2016electroosmotic}.
+The phenomenon is robust under variation of the system geometry (e.g., cavity size, pore length) and is shown to be applicable in real-word settings, {\sl i.e.}, with asymmetric electrolytes and weakly charged pores.
+Our model provides a quantitatively accurate estimation of the electroosmotic velocity that can be used for nanopore system design.
+Unidirectional electroosmotic flow also occurs for a biological pore, the CsgG protein, whose shape resembles the cavity-nanopore ideal system but where, as usual for biopores, a complex surface charge pattern is present.
+A similar pore structure is also found in other secretion-related proteins of known structure, such as InvG~\cite{worrall2016near} and PilQ~\cite{weaver2020cryoem} secretins, extending the possibility to use biomolecular scaffolds to achieve geometrically induced selectivity.
+Moreover, the surface patterning needed to elicit this effect is achievable by modern nanofabrication technology, such as electron-beam decoration of graphene~\cite{jin2013metallized}, focused ion beam~\cite{semple2021patterning}, or electron beam lithography, reactive ion etching of TEM-drilled silicon nitride membranes~\cite{chou2020lifetime}.
+The mechanism we unraveled allows to induce a tunable ion selectivity even without altering the pore shape, surface charge or chemistry and, consequently, it can open the way to a more flexible design of selective membranes.
+The magnitude of the EOF associated to geometrically induced selectivity is comparable to other more common sources of EOF such as fixed surface charges~\cite{huang2017electro,asandei2016electroosmotic,boukhet2016probing,willems2020accurate,huang2020electro} and, by appropriate choice of settings, can even dominate them.
+Consequently, we expect that such a mechanism may find application in all the technologies where EOF is already used.
+One example is alternate current electroosmotic pumps~\cite{hsu2018theory,wu2016alternating,ajdari2000pumping}, where different mechanisms have been exploited to induce a net EOF from a zero average oscillating potential in micro~\cite{ajdari2000pumping} and nanofluidic~\cite{hsu2018theory,wu2016alternating} systems.
+In this respect, the average EOF intensity for a membrane constituted by conical nanopores~\cite{wu2016alternating} is of the same order as the one we observed.
+Similarly, our mechanism may be employed in nanopore-based single molecule sensing devices, where calibrating the competition/cooperation between electroosmosis and electrophoresis~\cite{boukhet2016probing,chinappi2020analytical} is crucial to control particle capture, especially for neutral or weakly charged molecules such as proteins and peptides~\cite{huang2017electro,asandei2016electroosmotic}.
+Since the EOF is induced without modification of the pore interior, in principle the geometric mechanism we propose to generate selectivity and electroosmotic flow may allow to separately and independently engineer the pore lumen to improve the sensing performance and the external cavity to control EOF.